qfpl/fp-in-ruby/slides/what-is-fp.md

 ##

-- Easy to reason about
+- Easy to reason about code
 - Easy to test
 - Fearless code changes